terminalcommandnewsletter/everything-chatgpt/README.md

 When ChatGPT is down, you get a screen telling you that ChatGPT is down (with an entertaining message from a [fixed list](./chatgpt-down-messages.txt)) **and an input field for Plus subscribers to get a personalised login link**.
 Could a non-Plus subscriber type in their email, click `Send link` and access ChatGPT?
 That would result in an email not being se-
 ![A GIF of a user with the email sent, showing the request, and having a link in their email](./images/chatgpt-plus-login-link.gif)

+This works by sending a request to `/backend-api/bypass/link` with the request body `email: <email>` and the response `status: success`.

 ## Conclusion
 This is it.
 For now.
 As I see more details of ChatGPT, I'll add those in.